amulchapla/CallCenterIntelligenceAzureAI/call-batch-analytics/README.md

 ## Running Batch Analytics on Call Recordings

-1. Upload audio files to the newly created audio-input container.
+1. **Upload audio files to the newly created audio-input container**.

     Use Azure Portal or [Microsoft Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to upload call audio files to your new storage account in audio-input container.
 The process of transcription is asynchronous.
 Transcription usually takes half the time of the audio track to complete.
 The structure of your newly created storage account will look like the picture below.